Cruise Boats

 For safety and liability reasons, members must be evaluated and certified by staff before they can reserve and sail a cruise boat.
 Because of the differences among our cruise boats, certification is boat specific, and members must be evaluated separately for each cruise boat they wish to sail.

 Please contact us to set up a time for your evaluation and certification.
 To help us prepare for your evaluation, please send us a resume of your sailing experience.
-There is a template here.

 Evaluation